AlexHaible/AlexHaible/README.md

 And welcome to my GitHub profile.

-I'm currently working on [SpotBoostr](https://spotboostr.com) - A product video generation subscription service; Got a webshop that needs 15 second video spots of products?
-This service can generate 'em!
+I'm currently working at [1260](https://1260.dk)

-The tools of my trade would be PHP, Laravel, Tailwind, Livewire, Alpine.js, Wordpress, and some knowledge of the Shopify platform, particularly their Liquid templating.
+The tools of my trade would be PHP, Laravel, Tailwind, Livewire, Alpine.js, Vue, Wordpress, and some knowledge of the Shopify platform, particularly their Liquid templating.

 I'm currently learning all I can about Unity and related C#, by making a game with it.
 It's exciting stuff, and I hope it turns out great, even if I'm storing it in a private repo. ;)